Overview of HIV-2

 Treatment for HIV-2

-According to the Centers for Disease Control and Prevention (CDC), it is not clear whether or to what extent the potential benefits of antiretroviral therapy outweigh the possible side effects regarding HIV-2.
+According to the CDC, it is not clear whether or to what extent the potential benefits of antiretroviral therapy outweigh the possible side effects regarding HIV-2.
 Laboratory studies suggest that nucleoside analogs are active against HIV-2, but are not as active as when fighting HIV-1.